CIS565-Fall-2014/Project3-Pathtracer/README.md

 * ROTAT (float rotationx) (float rotationy) (float rotationz)		//rotation
 * SCALE (float scalex) (float scaley) (float scalez)		//scale

-An example scene file setting up two frames inside of a Cornell Box can be found in the scenes/ directory.

 For meshes, note that the base code will only read in .obj files.
 For more information on the .obj specification see http://en.wikipedia.org/wiki/Wavefront_.obj_file.